mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 data.
 It is currently built atop Apache Hadoop YARN.

-## HBase
+## Apache HBase

-[HBase](https://hbase.apache.org) is n open source, non-relational, distributed database running in conjunction with Hadoop
+[Apache HBase](https://hbase.apache.org) is n open source, non-relational, distributed database running in conjunction with Hadoop.
+HBase can support billions of data points.

+**Features of HBase:**

+* HBase is linearly scalable.
+* It has automatic failure support.
+* It provides consistent read and writes.
+* It integrates with Hadoop, both as a source and a destination.
+* It has easy Java API for client.
+* It provides data replication across clusters.

 ## HDFS